Raktbastr/Minecraft-Server-Startup-Script/README.md

 This bash script automates the creation of a Minecraft Java Server, either being Creative or Survival!

 Runs on MacOS and Linux.
-Batch script not coming, because batch is hard to work with :( just use WSL if you are on windows.
+Batch script not coming, because batch is hard to work with :( just use WSL if you are on windows (linux is better anyway).

 What the script does:
 1. Creates Server Folders in desired directory